Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Abstract

 \section{Abstract}

-We consider a non-linear system modelling the dynamics of a linearly elastic body immersed in an incompressible viscous fluid.
+We consider a non-linear system modelling the dynamics of a linearly elastic body immersed in an incompressible viscous fluid, without damping on the elastic part.
 We prove local existence of strong solutions and global existence and uniqueness for small data.
-The main result is the characterization of long-time behaviour of the elastic displacement.
-We show convergence either to a rest state or rigid motion, or to a time-periodic pressure wave that may occur only in specific geometric settings.
+At the same time, depending on the geometric setting, non-trivial time-periodic solutions, called pressure waves, may persist.
+Our main result is the characterization of long-time behaviour of the elastic displacement: up to small rigid motions, either the system comes to rest or converges to a pressure wave.

-\subjclass[2000]{74F10 (76D05 35A01 35L10) }
+\subjclass[2000]{74F10 (76D05 35A01 35L10)}